Prepare yourself for a blast from the past as we take a look at the best retro games of all time!

 Who is the mystery star of this epic tale, I hear you ask?
 Well, gamers play as Dragonborn, one of the best named characters just beating Keith Courage…

 You are the only one capable of thing down a massive Dragon, but there are so many side missions and quests to explore that you’ll end up playing this game long after the main story is complete.

 Tasks can be finished in any order, but Skyrim has one over on BOTW in the fact that the world doesn’t revert back once the final boss is killed.
-Also, all of the NPC speech is automatically generated as there are just too many possible scenarios to account for.

 I bet a few of you were wondering when Final Fantasy IX would appear on this list, weren’t you?
 This game has seen more reboots and remakes than many of the other titles in our compendium, and for one very good reason…

 … it’s one of the best retro games of all time… that really should have been obvious!

 Yes, you’re looking at one of the best PS1 RPGs to ever grace Sony’s maiden home console.
 It’s the 9th official title in the FF canon and boasts a storyline that Tolkien would have been proud of.

 Gamers take their places in Gaia, but not the titaness who became Mother Earth in Greek mythology.
 This is a fantasy realm wrapped in a terrible war and features bandits, princesses, and an assassination that might bring an age of peace.